Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 Consent completion notifications for agents

 HealthSherpa provides agents with a digital consent completion notification once a consumer has submitted a digital consent form.
-Whether you have shared a digital consent form by email or by text, you will receive an email notifying you each time a consumer has successfully granted their consent:
+Whether you have shared a digital consent form by email or by text, you will receive an email notifying you each time a consumer has successfully granted their consent.

-To disable these notifications, go to the Settings page of your dashboard.
-Here, you will find a 'Consent update emails' section where you may turn consent completion emails off.
+Navigate to the Emails tab within the Settings page.
+Here, you will find a 'Consent update' section where you may disable consent completion emails.

 Exports